pfxp/lextech/README.md

 For example

-`lextech 1 2 4` to give the rsult of 3.
+`lextech 1 2 4` to give the result of 3.

 # Tests
 I tested both the NumberRepository (the source of input numbers) and the MissingNumberFinderService.